teslamotors/kafka-helmsman/kafka_consumer_freshness_tracker/README.md

 ## Validation flags

 The cluster configurations are validated before the Tracker is run.
-Validation will fail if Burrow is unreachable, if the cluster is unknown to Burrow, or if there is an inconsistency between the bootstrap servers advertised by Burrow and those listed in the Tracker configuration.
+The configuration is considered invalid if Burrow is unreachable, if the cluster is unknown to Burrow, or if there is an inconsistency between the bootstrap servers advertised by Burrow and those listed in the Tracker configuration.

 The validation failure behaviour depends on if the tracker is run in normal or strict mode.
-In normal mode (this is the default), a warning will be logged if validation fails.
+In normal mode (this is the default), a warning will be logged.
-In strict mode, the Tracker will crash if validation fails.
+In strict mode, the Tracker will crash.
 The Tracker runs in normal mode by default; strict mode can be enabled by supplying the `--strict` flag.

 ## Configuration